 Please see the FEE-HELP Information Booklet for more information.

 How do I apply for FEE-HELP?

 All applications for FEE-HELP are completed via myHETIconnect 'Courses and Units' Tab.
 Once you have accepted your Letter of Offer, this tab will be made available.

 What is the FEE-HELP application deadline?

 The application deadline is 2 weeks prior to the census date.
 The specific date is included in the academic calendar.

 If you withdraw from a unit after the census date you will still have to pay your tuition fees or FEE-HELP loan (depending on your payment method).
 This will occur regardless of whether you have submitted assessments or plan to repeat the unit.

 If you have experienced some unexpected extenuating circumstances, you may be eligible to apply for special consideration.
-Please contact a Student Support Officer to discuss your options.
+Please contact a Cohort Convenor to discuss your options.